London after attack: Shocked then enraged

 When the yelling and sirens filled the air, Meichan says his group was separated into three.
 He didn't know where his tutor was; he hopes she has been locked inside the building.
 He says he's worried some of his friends have gone toward the bridge to take photos.

-"I'm a bit shaken up, you never expect this to happen to you," he explains, his hands trembling.
+"I'm a bit shaken up.
+You never expect this to happen to you," he explains, his hands trembling.

 Meanwhile, curious bystanders have gathered next to the police tape, their phones thrust into the air to document the empty square ahead.
-Two helicopters hover above Westminster bridge, a third circles the wider area.
+Two helicopters hover above Westminster Bridge, a third circles the wider area.
 Sirens continue in the distance.

 Flocks of people are leaving work early.
 Students from the exclusive Westminster School a few blocks away, easily identifiable by their uniforms, are strolling along and watching the crowds with interest.
 Outside pubs, some workers gather rather than joining the melee of wandering commuters.
 And there's only one topic of conversation.

-Note: This story has been updated to reflect the latest number of fatalities from London Metropolitan Police.
-Editor's note: This story has been updated to reflect the latest number of fatalities from London Metropolitan Police.